UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Numerical Evaluation and Discussion

 \section{Numerical Evaluation and Discussion}

 In this section, we conduct numerical evaluations of our proposed methodology.
-When literature contains existing techniques, such as hierarchical federated learning ({\tt H-FL})~\cite{liu2020client}, we compare our methodology against it; otherwise, we develop heuristic algorithms as baselines. { For brevity, we describe the UAV network parameters and MNIST and F-MNIST datasets used for model training in Appendix~\ref{sec:app_sim_settings}.}
+When literature contains existing techniques, such as hierarchical federated learning ({\tt H-FL})~\cite{liu2020client}, we compare our methodology against it; otherwise, we develop heuristic algorithms as baselines. { For brevity, we present results here based on two datasets, MNIST (digits) and CIFAR-10 (color objects).
+Results for two other datasets, FMNIST (grayscale objects) and RADIOML (wireless signals) are deferred to Appendix A. Descriptions of each dataset and UAV network parameters can also be found in Appendix A. The key findings for each dataset are qualitatively consistent.}